NFabrizio/data-entry-electron-app/README.md

 # data-entry-electron-app

 This is a basic Electron app that renders a data table with some sample data.

 The data table is editable, and changes to the data (editing existing data,
 adding rows and deleting rows) are saved to a local file for use when restarting
 the application.

+This application also includes a simple example of how to implement a content
+security policy in an Electron app using gulp templating.

 ## Installation and Set Up
 Below are the instructions for installing this application.